MatildaSif/NLP2025/test.md

 1. change directories into the projects repository: /NLP2025
 2. The data has already been created for you and can be found in the data/ folder but if you would like to re-generate the generic and fine-tuned LLM responses then follow the instructions under the Data Source section to generate the data yourself.
 3. To run the following files: 7_Elephant_sycophancy_scorers.py and Generic_LLM_response.py, API keys are required.
-Follow the instructions in ## Dependencies to continue.
+Follow the instructions in #dependencies to continue.
 4. To run the Finetuned_LLM_responses.py, GPUs are required.
-Follow the instructions in ## Dependencies to continue.
+Follow the instructions in #dependencies to continue.
 5. In the terminal, run `./setup.sh` to set up the Python virtual environment and install all dependencies from requirements.txt .
    - If you encounter a permission error, run `chmod +x setup.sh` and try again.
 6. Run `./run.sh` to execute the pipeline.
    - Adjust the script if you are using custom paths.
    - If you encounter a permission error, run `chmod +x run.sh` and try again
    - Scripts can be run individually if required, as all outputs are already saved.

 ## Dependencies
 A full list of package requirements and dependencies can be found in the requirements.txt file.